UXVirtual/aframe-workshop/README.md

     ```

 2. Access [http://localhost:3000](http://localhost:3000) or [http://YOUR_IP:3000](http://YOUR_IP:3000) where `YOUR_IP`
     is the IP address of your computer on your network.
+If you're running Windows, check that Windows Firewall is set
+    to allow incoming connections over port 3000 over your network, or you may not be able to access the server from
+    another computer.

 ### Running HTTPS server